 International Baccalaureate Middle Years Programme (MYP) math courses promote both inquiry and application, helping students to develop problem-solving techniques that transcend the discipline and are useful in the world outside school.
-Success in Algebra 1 is widely considered to be a determining factor in success in upper level mathematics coursework.
+Success in Algebra 1 is widely considered to be a determining factor in success in upper-level mathematics coursework.
 The skills in Advanced Algebra 1 build on algebraic thinking which students have experienced in kindergarten through middle school.
 Algebra 1 content includes arithmetic concepts, proportional reasoning, and functions.
-Graphing utilities (calculators, computers, and other technology tools) will be used to assist in teaching and learning.
+Graphing technologies will be used to assist in teaching and learning.
 Advanced Algebra 1 provides instruction on all the Algebra 1 Standards and the following content from Algebra 2: absolute value equations and inequalities, simplifying and performing operations on radical expressions that include variables, and polynomial expressions with two variables.
-Students in this course will complete the Algebra 1 Standards of Learning test and are expected to continue their mathematics studies with Advanced Geometry.
+At the end of the year, students will take the Algebra 1 Standards of Learning test.